Photo credit: R. Sawdon Photography/Flickr

 The Vancouver Taxi Association and the Disability Alliance BC have launched “Ask-Listen-Act,” a new type of enhanced taxi driver training involving seniors and people with disabilities.
 The program is the first of its kind in Canada.
 Read more on the City of Vancouver's website.

-Most car rental companies in the Greater Vancouver area offer accessible vehicles for disabled drivers.
+Most car rental companies in the Greater Vancouver area offer accessible vehicles for drivers with disabilities.
 It is advisable to make enquiries and book well in advance of your trip.
+Check out what Avis has to offer, or check with your rental car company for further information.

 Wheelchairs, scooters and walkers can be rented through a number of local retailers, including Scooter City, Motion Specialties BC, Self-Care Home Health Products, HME Mobility & Accessibility and LifeCare Medical.